 How Does A Break Barrel Pellet Gun Work?

 Break barrel pellet guns have two mechanisms to shoot projectiles.
-One of them is a spring-piston mechanism, and the other is a gas piston mechanism.
+One is a spring-piston mechanism, and the other is a gas-piston mechanism.
 In the spring system, cocking the barrel squeezes the metal spring.
 After that, when you press the trigger, the spring is released.

 On the other hand, the gas systems have a gas-filled cylinder inside.
 Cocking the barrels compresses them.
 Then, when you pull the trigger, the gas rapidly expands and fires the pellet.